Rome's best cathedrals

 That is why this temple is so important in the history of Rome.
 In addition, it is the cathedral of the city and the place where not so long ago all the Popes were proclaimed.

 It is also one of the most beautiful.
 The interior is a marvel and everything is richly decorated, from the floor to the ceiling.
 If you are passionate about sacred art and architecture, there is no doubt that you will enjoy a visit to such a jewel as St. John Lateran.
+And if you have some time to spare, I recommend you to enter its medieval cloister in cosmatesque style because it is one of the most romantic places in Rome.

 - Address: Piazza di San Giovanni in Laterano, 4

-- How to get there: Metro, line A, San Giovanni station
+- How to get there: Metro, line A, station San Giovanni

 - Hours: Open every day of the week from 7 AM to 6:30 PM.

-Along with those mentioned above, Santa Maria Maggiore is one of the four Major Basilicas of Rome and has a curious origin: did you know that Pope Liberius ordered to erect this church on top of Mount Esquiline following the "miracle of the snow" that covered this hill in the early morning of August 5, 358 AD?
+Another of the most important churches in Rome that you have to visit during your stay is Santa Maria Maggiore in Rome, the first church dedicated to the Virgin Mary in the world and the largest of all the churches in the city.
+Along with those mentioned above, it is one of the four Major Basilicas of Rome and has a curious origin: did you know that Pope Liberius ordered this church to be erected on top of Mount Esquiline following the "miracle of the snow" that covered this hill in the early morning of August 5, 358 AD?

 Inside Santa Maria Maggiore is a marvel.
-Of all the Major Basilicas in Rome it is the only one that keeps intact its original paleochristian floor plan, which together with the paleochristian mosaics from the 5th century that it possesses make it a historical relic worth seeing.
+Of all the Major Basilicas in Rome, it is the only one that keeps intact its original paleochristian floor plan, which together with the paleochristian mosaics from the 5th century that it possesses make it a historical relic worth seeing.
+Beyond this, little of the original temple is preserved because over time it has undergone numerous modifications.
+As a result, it currently presents different architectural and decorative styles, although with great harmony and taste.

 - Address: Piazza di Santa Maria Maggiore.